serenity-js/serenity-js/book/from-scripts-to-serenity/making-the-tests-speak-for-themselves.md

 $> npm test
 ```

-you'll notice that a new directory was created, with a JSON file in it:
+you'll notice that a new directory was created and that it contains a `.json`
+file in it, together with a couple of `.png` files:

 ```
 $> ls target/site/serenity